Organize Files into Subfolders

 Organize Files by Regular Expression

-You can use regular expressions to organize files into subdirectories based on specific patterns, such as year, month, and date in file names.
-The regular expression field accepts your specified pattern, which determines how subfolders are automatically created.
+You can use regular expressions to organize files into subdirectories based on specific patterns in file names.
+The regular expression field accepts a pattern that determines how subfolders are automatically created, including grouping files by values like year, month, or date extracted from the file name.

 For example, consider categorizing files by document type and ID in the filename.
 Suppose you have files named invoice-12345.pdf, receipt-67890.pdf, and contract-98765.pdf.
 By using a regular expression like (invoice|receipt|contract)-(\d+).pdf, you can create a subfolder structure that organizes files first by document type (e.g., invoice, receipt, contract) and then by ID.